 Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 We passed just above a Leviathan-class bulk freighter; 100,000 displacement tons of pure cargo.
-It was several dozen kilometers away but I could still see it clearly on visual; a skyscraper, a mountain flying through space.
+It was several dozen kilometers away but I could still see it clearly on visual; a skyscraper, a mountain floating through space.

-Then you land, take your first breath, turn to say something… and your voice comes out high and squeaky.
+Then you take your first breath, turn to say something… and your voice comes out high and squeaky.

 Jami met with the ground crew to review maintenance, did a cursory review with them, then hurried out of the docking bay.
 I assume she was rushing to catch up with Amada.
 I frowned for a moment, wondering if she would be back at the end of the week, then shrugged.
 She’d probably be back.
 If not… I shrugged again… there should be plenty of candidates on Boilingbrook.

 The port inspector finally showed up and I just flicked the cargo and crew manifests over to her.
 She glanced at her comp, made a few notes, then flicked our landing permits back.
 And that was it.

 Remind me to never go back to Fugitak.

 And then we were done.
 The cargobots had things under control, the last of the passengers were off the ship, and we were on starport power so we could shut the fusion plant down.
 I made a last walk-around of the Grayswandir then went to my cabin and packed my downbag.

 I returned to the crew lounge, dropped my bag by the airlock, and went up to the bridge.
 Do’rex had apparently left already; his console was in standby.
 I checked mine long enough to see that Varan was the only other person still on board before shutting it down as well.

 I got back to the lounge in time to see Varan exiting his cabin, carrying his downpack and an oversize hard case.